hanscappelle/filmtag-android-app/README.md

 * improve picture storage and preview
 * resolve locations into address or place names instead of lat/long?
 * easier way to mark film developed (not from edit film)

+## 0.21.0

+technical release

+- update build tools in preparation for compose
+- changed from apk to app bundle release

 ## 0.20.0